robotframework/robotframework/doc/userguide/src/SupportingTools/Libdoc.rst

 The exact Libdoc spec file format is documented with an `XML schema`__ (XSD) at https://github.com/robotframework/robotframework/tree/master/doc/schema.
 The spec file format may change between Robot Framework major releases.

 To make it easier for external tools to know how to parse a certain spec file, the spec file root element has a dedicated `specversion` attribute.
 It was added in Robot Framework 3.2 with value `2` and earlier spec files can be considered to have version `1`.
 The spec version will be incremented in the future if and when changes are made.
-Robot Framework 4.0 introduced new spec version `3`.
+Robot Framework 4.0 introduced new spec version `3` which is incompatible with earlier versions.

-.. note:: Robot Framework 4.0 introduced an updated xml format.
-It is
+.. note:: The `XML:HTML` format introduced in Robot Framework 3.2. has been
-          incompatible with former versions.
-LibDoc can only read and write new XML format version 3.
+          replaced by the format `LIBSPEC` ot the option combination `--format XML --specdocformat HTML`.

-          The `XML:HTML` format introduced in Robot Framework 3.2. has been replaced by the format `LIBSPEC` ot the option combination `--format XML --specdocformat HTML`.
+.. note:: Including source information and spec version are new in Robot

-          Including source information and spec version are new in Robot Framework 3.2 as well.
+          Framework 3.2.

 __ https://en.wikipedia.org/wiki/XML_Schema_(W3C)